mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 ### 2.1 Analytics capabilities

-There are several different aspects here:
+There are several different considerations here:

 * Google Analytics still does not give you access to your customer-level and event-level data.
 Therefore, **there will always be ways that you can crunch SnowPlow data that you cannot accomplish in GA**: drilling down to segments of one visitor is just the most obvious example
 * There are a range of analytics techniques which are hard to imagine Google implementing at all, even with the new data sets that are available.
 To give just three examples: